 STEAM Hub Communities of Practice

-professional development.
-Content is not delivered to passive recipients but rather, participants are actively involved in directing their own learning.
-That is, CoPs involve joint activities such as discussion and/or site visits that allow members to build relationships with one another, which in turn enable them to learn more effectively from and with each other.
-The content and format of the meetings is entirely based on the emergent, mutually identified needs of the group.
+The STEAM Hub CoP meetings involve joint activities such as discussions & collective learning that allow members to build relationships with one another, which in turn enables them to effectively learn more from and with each other.
+The content and format of the meetings is entirely based on the emergent, mutually identified, needs of the group.
 Topics covered include, but are not limited to: